Sanjeev-Surendran/Lending-Club-Case-Study/README.md

 ### General Information
 Lending Club is a Consumer Finance Company which specialises in lending loans to customers.
 The company requires to approve and reject loan applications, to minimize the risk of business loss and financial loss.
 * **Business loss** happens when a loan is rejected to a applicant, who is likely to repay the loan amount.
+This Loan applicant will fall in category **Non-Default**.
 * **Financial loss** happens when a loan is approved to a applicant, who is likely not to repay the loan amount.
+This Loan applicant will fall in category **Default**.

 ##### Business Objective
 Analyze and Perform Exploratory Data Analysis (EDA) on the given data set, identify the driving factors that indicates why the applicant defaulted.